Generative Artificial Intelligence and Teaching

 - University of North Florida’s open Pressbook ChatGPT in Higher Education

-You’ll receive a weekly email (beginning in late September) with a prompt to try out in CoPilot.
+You’ll receive a weekly email (from January 21 to February 24) with a prompt to try out in CoPilot.
 You can pick and choose the prompts you’d like to try and have the option to share your responses with others!
 Our goal is to help you play with the tool to see what it can do.
 A digital badge is available for participants.

 Interested?
 Sign up here: https://bit.ly/SemesterPromptChallenge